gschurck/gschurck.github.io/content/projects/tradoge.md

     relative: false # when using page bundles set this to true
     hidden: true # only hide on current single page
     responsiveImages: true
+# Buy & sell DOGE when Elon Musk tweets about it
 ---

 TraDOGE is a DOGE trading bot for instantly buying and selling DOGE cryptocurrency on Binance when Elon Musk tweets about it.